apache/incubator-uniffle/docs/client_guide.md

 and Continuous partition assignment mechanism.

 1. LOCAL_ORDER shuffle-data distribution mechanism filter the lots of data to reduce network bandwidth and shuffle-server local-disk pressure.
-   It's enabled by default in Spark3.x
+   It will be enabled by default when AQE is enabled.

 2. Continuous partition assignment mechanism assign consecutive partitions to the same ShuffleServer to reduce the frequency of getShuffleResult.